yacc/brunch-with-ember-sideloaded/README.md

 ## License
-All of brunch-with-ember-reloaded is licensed under the MIT license.
+All of brunch-with-ember-sideloaded is licensed under the MIT license.

+Copyright (c) 2013 Kenneth Snyder

 Copyright (c) 2013 Giovanni Collazo